The Master of Science Degree in Biomedical Anthropology

-Biomedical anthropology is an emerging subdisciplinary area within biological anthropology.
-It represents the interface between biomedicine and the behavioral and social sciences that shape health status.
-As such, it does more than give lip service to integrating cross-disciplinary approaches.
-It represents an educational philosophy that has been recommended as part of an innovative graduate training initiative (1995 Reshaping the Graduate Education of Scientists and Engineers, National Academy Press) implemented by the National Science Foundation (NSF Announcement 98:96).
-Biomedical anthropology emphasizes biomedical, biobehavioral, epidemiological and evolutionary approaches to understanding the transmission and dissemination of disease, the cellular and molecular mechanisms of pathogenesis, and the dynamic interaction of biological and sociocultural factors that shape health outcomes.
+Biomedical anthropology is an emerging subdisciplinary area within biological anthropology, at the intersection between biomedicine and the behavioral and social sciences that shape health status.
+Biomedical anthropology does more than give lip service to integrating cross-disciplinary approaches; rather, part of its foundation is the unification of knowledge and methods from seemingly diverse disciplines towards a holistic understanding of human health.

+Biomedical Anthropology at Binghamton University represents an educational philosophy that has been recommended as part of an innovative graduate training initiative (1995 Reshaping the Graduate Education of Scientists and Engineers, National Academy Press) implemented by the National Science Foundation (NSF Announcement 98:96).
+Biomedical anthropology emphasizes biomedical, biobehavioral, epidemiological, and evolutionary approaches to understanding the transmission and dissemination of disease, the cellular and molecular mechanisms of pathogenesis, and the dynamic interaction of biological and sociocultural factors that shape health outcomes.